Paevjc/Temperature-Scaling-for-NN/README.md

 4. Fit a **temperature scaling** parameter on validation logits by minimising **negative log-likelihood (NLL)**.
 5. Compare calibration **before** and **after** temperature scaling.

-## What has been implemented
-From the current notebook, the following pipeline has been completed:
+## Pipeline

 ### 1. CIFAR-100 data loading from local pickle files
-The dataset is loaded manually from the original CIFAR-100 Python files rather than directly from PyTorch/TensorFlow loaders.
+The dataset is loaded manually from the original CIFAR-100 Python files.

-- `train`
-- `test`

 The code unpickles the raw files and extracts:
 - image data: `b'data'`
 - labels: `b'fine_labels'`

 ### 2. Data preprocessing
-The raw CIFAR-100 image vectors are reshaped from:
+The raw CIFAR-100 image vectors were reshaped from:

 $$
 (50000, 3072) \rightarrow (50000, 3, 32, 32)